89luca89/distrobox/docs/usage/distrobox-enter.md

 	--no-tty/-T:		do not instantiate a tty
 	--additional-flags/-a:	additional flags to pass to the container manager command --help/-h:		show this message
-	--verbose/-v:		show more verbosity
+	--dry-run/-d:		only print the container manager command generated --verbose/-v:		show more verbosity
 	--version/-V:		show version